nosarthur/nosarthur.github.io/_posts/2019-07-11-gita-milestone3.md

   help: show edit statistics
 ```

-This is analogous to git alias.
+This feature is analogous to shortening long commands with git alias.

 ## v0.2.4: add sub-command customization

 So far we have made the generation of delegated sub-commands really cheap.
 One
-low-hanging fruit is to allow the users to define their own sub-commands in an
+low-hanging fruit is to allow users to define their own sub-commands in an
 additional yaml file, say inside `~/.config/gita/`.
 The code change is to have the sub-parser generation code process this file.